 The Gloria ski pants are bluesign approved with Burtons “DRYRIDE” shell that is waterproof and breathable rated at 10,000mm.
 They have a bit of stretch to them so they have some give when you want to carve some turns.

 The liners are soft with a taffeta lining to wick away moisture and feels comfortable next to your skin if you are not using a base layer.

 The thighs have ventilation zippers when you need to release some heat if you are working up a sweat or the weather turns warm.
 They are a 3 layer pair of pants, meaning they have a tricot membrane sandwiched between the liner and the shell.
 This helps with waterproofing and breathability.

 One feature I really like the inner-boot reinforcement patches and anti-scuff cuffs to prevent scraping the bottoms when you are walking through the parking lot.

-Being snowboard pants they have large zippered cargo style pockets for plenty of storage.
+They have large zippered cargo style pockets for plenty of storage.
 There a variety of colors available, one is sure to suite your style.
-These are a great pair of snowboard pants at a mid-range price.
+These are probably the best Womens ski pants.

 Helly Hansen is based in Oslo Norway and has been making outdoor apparel since the 1870’s.
 They are a relative newcomer in ski apparel but they have become known for making quality products and the Legendary Ski Pant is a solid option.